 In the United States, the Company provides merchandising services to manufacturers and retailers principally in mass merchandiser, drug, electronics, grocery, and other retail trade classes through its Domestic Merchandising Services Division.
 Internationally, the Company provides in-store merchandising services through a wholly owned subsidiary in Canada, 51% owned joint venture subsidiaries in Turkey, South Africa, India and Romania and a 50% owned joint venture in Japan.
 In February 2005, the Company established a 50% owned joint venture in China.
-In September 2005, the
+For the six months ended

-Company also announced the establishment of a 51% owned joint venture in Lithuania.
-For the nine months ended September 30, 2005, the Company consolidated Canada, Turkey, South Africa, India, Romania and Japan into the Company's financial statements.
-While China and Lithuania did not have operations for the nine months ended September 30, 2005, they are both projected to be operational by the end of 2005.
+June 30, 2005, the Company consolidated Canada, Turkey, South Africa, India, Romania and Japan into the Company's financial statements.
+China did not have operations for the six months ended June 30, 2005.